 Niue is one of the 21 locations for SailMail and so the closer you get to Niue, the stronger the signal becomes.

 $ As of 2017 Yacht Visit Fees $

-* You do NOT have to come along side the wharf for clearance 🙂
+You do NOT come alongside the wharf for clearance!

 The NYC makes a payment to the Government for the services they provide on the wharf; lighting, an electric winch for lifting tenders out while ashore, safe drinking water, and rubbish/trash removal.

 A Departure Fee of $NZ 80.00 per person over age 12 is also required by the Niuean Government and this is payable at the Customs Office when you clear for departure.
 This is a Government of Niue cost recovery tax as four officials attend the initial clearance on the wharf.
 Customs, Immigration, Quarantine and Health officials all have documentation to be completed.
 On final clearance, one Customs official will provide you with a printed certificate specifically for your vessel as proof of departure from Niue.

 While this is a significant increase on the current departure tax that has been in place for six years, it is often acknowledged by our previous visitors, how professional, efficient and courteous our Niuean officials are.